seriema/retro-cloud/README.md

     * `docker-dev-setup.sh` sets up environment variables for automation (same as used in CI).
 Avoid the Azure login prompt by setting up a Service Principle account.
     * `docker-dev-build.sh` to build a Docker image meant for running locally.
 The tag is `rc:(branch name)`.
     * `docker-dev-run.sh` to run a throwaway Docker container that:
-        * Makes the source code available inside the container as `~/retro-cloud-source`
+        * Makes the source code available inside the container as `~/retro-cloud-source`, and uses it as the work directory.
-        * Caches some install steps as named volumes (i.e. PowerShell)
+        * Caches some install steps as named volumes (i.e. PowerShell).
         * Adds environment variables for automation (see `docker-dev-setup.sh`).
 * Testing scripts as a user
     * Follow the "Setup" section above.